gitname206/laraReact1/README.md

 11. Startup the Laravel Server by typing php artisan serve
 12. Navigate to the React directory within the project using the command cd c:\xampp\htdocs\laraReact1\ReactModule
 13. Startup the React server by typing npm start
+14. Make sure to install the plugin https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?hl=en-US into your browser if you are using chrome so you don't get the cross origin error!
-14. Open up a browser and goto localhost:3000 to start the application
+15. Open up a browser and goto localhost:3000 to start the application

 ```bash
 cd c:\xampp\htdocs\laraReact1\LaravelModule